A Down-Market Survival Guide for Your 20s, 30s, and 40s

 Because market dips often coincide with periods of economic weakness, it's also essential to maintain--and possibly even add to--emergency reserves.
 In case of surprise expenses (unreimbursed healthcare expenses, big vet bills, or emergency car or home repairs, to name some of the biggies) or job loss, having a cash cushion on hand can keep you from having to resort to unattractive forms of financing like credit cards or raiding your 401(k).
 While the rule of thumb of stashing three to six months' worth of living expenses in cash might seem daunting, remember it's three to six months' worth of essential living expenses, not income.
 Gig economy workers, because their paydays can be lumpy and may be even lumpier in a period of economic weakness, will want to run with an even larger cash cushion amounting to one year's worth (or more) of living expenses.

 Speaking of "investments" in the broadest possible sense, a volatile market can be a good time to invest in yourself, to improve your earnings power and your marketability in the hiring marketplace.
-As noted above, shaky markets often coincide with weak economic environments and increases in the unemployment rate, so it only makes sense to be pre-emptive about burnishing your skills.
+Such investments in human capital are particularly justifiable in the strong job market that prevails today.
 That means obtaining additional training, staying current on new products and technologies, or possibly even pursuing an advanced degree.
 Not all outlays for education and training will pay off financially, but it's wise to consider them earlier in your career rather than later on, when you have less time to recoup your costs.